True Strength Is Measured by Courage

 Your true strength is your courage

-A woman who cares for her children in the hopes that one day they will be able to fend for themselves is truly strong – she will find the happiness she deserves after going through this difficult time.
+A woman who cares for her children in the hopes that one day they will be able to fend for themselves has true strength.
+She will find the happiness she deserves after going through this difficult time.

-A woman who says “enough” to abuse or cruel comments from others is strong; strong, too, is the person who is capable of setting their limits and cutting ties because they realize they deserve better.
+A woman who says “enough” to abuse or cruel comments from others is strong.
+The person who can set their limits and cut ties because they realize they deserve better is also strong.

-You do care about the people around you and you understand that sometimes, you need to forget what you feel to remember what you deserve.
+You care about the people around you and understand that sometimes, you must forget what you feel to remember what you deserve.

-This phrase may have surprised you.
+This sentence may have surprised you.
 Who teaches anyone to be weak?
-And more than that, why would anyone want you if you were simply obedient and manageable?
+And furthermore, why would anyone want you if you were simply obedient and manageable?

 - There are many styles of parenting and upbringing in which the concept of obedience is implicit.

-- You need to make sure you educate your children through respect, not obedience, because this last dimension is achieved through fear – while respect, on the other hand, is achieved through mutual understanding and emotional intelligence.
+- You need to make sure you educate your children through respect, not obedience.
+This last dimension comes through fear; respect, on the other hand, comes through mutual understanding and emotional intelligence.

-- The type of education that teaches you to be obedient and weak is designed, first and foremost, to force you to do the following: be obedient to your family members or figures of authority.
-This is something that’s very common in patriarchal societies.
+- The type of education that teaches you to be obedient and weak is designed to force you into being obedient to your family members or figures of authority.
+This is something very common in patriarchal societies.

 It makes you believe that you’re more worthy of being loved if you are “obedient.”
-All of these schools of thought cause you to believe that you’re strong by doing what you’re told, obeying every order, being able to say “yes” when your heart is telling you “no.”
+This mindset causes you to believe that you’re strong by doing what you’re told and obeying every order; by being able to say “yes” when your heart is telling you “no.”

-In romantic relationships, it’s also common that one person yields to emotional blackmail to the point of being converted into a fragile person, oriented to meet every need of their loved one.
-This is not “being strong.”
+In romantic relationships, it’s also common that one person yields to emotional blackmail.
+It gets to the point of turning into a fragile person, oriented to meet every need of their loved one.
+This is not true strength.

 Believe it or not, no one is going to teach you how to apply the fortress mindset.

-Our society, your family, and even the world of fashion or marketing prefers you to be caring and weak, impressionable enough to consume their products, to say yes to everything, and in that way reach true happiness.
+Our society, your family, and even the world of fashion and marketing prefers you to be caring and weak.
+They want you to be impressionable enough to consume their products, to say yes to everything.
+They make you believe you’ll reach true happiness that way.

 None of this will give you a real, significant, and lasting wellness.
-It’s possible that doing a favor for a friend will make you feel full, but if you do it every single day you’ll eventually realize that something isn’t feeling right.
+It’s possible that doing a favor for a friend will make you feel full.
+However, if you do it every single day, you’ll eventually realize that something isn’t feeling right.